Overy Marshes

 At least 3 Yellow Browed Warblers

-Brambling a plenty of flying over
+Brambling a plenty flying over

 and